Devesh1602/MultiWordle/README.md

-# Wordle Clone
+# Multi-Wordle

-A fully functional and responsive Worlde clone created on the MERN stack.
+Wordle is a web-based word game created and developed by Welsh software engineer Josh Wardle.
+Players have six attempts to guess a five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.

 For a more personal experience, I included user authentication with JWT access, refresh tokens, and cookies.
-This enabled me to perform CRUD operations on user data (stored in MongoDB) to display individual and global statistics on a leaderboard, so users can compare and compete against eachother.
+This enabled me to perform CRUD operations on user data (stored in MongoDB) to display individual and global statistics on a leaderboard so that users can compare and compete against each other.

-# Goals
+## Goals

-Build a fullstack project from scratch.
+Build a full-stack project from scratch.

 Strengthen my skills in React, Express, and Node.